Educational Leadership and COVID-19

 KCSOS managed the distribution of existing resources across LEAs and worked with partner organizations to streamline provisioning of new materials when necessary.
 KCSOS first moved to provide meals to all students and families who qualified for free and reduced lunch before providing instructional supports.
 KCSOS next coordinated with internet and technology companies to identify the technology and services that would best support distance learning needs and provide access to them.
 KCSOS coordinated with internet providers to map coverage areas for districts to determine where service was available, what technologies could support distance learning in those locations, and how many devices would need to be purchased.
 The COE negotiated internet and technology purchases so that districts had access to each if they could not procure them on their own, which proved helpful when state stockpiles did not meet district needs.
 KCSOS also coordinated the redistribution of surplus resources across the county.
 Where devices were insufficient, KCSOS worked with local municipal governments to develop internet access points, including outfitting buses with hot spots and creating “free internet zones.”

 KCSOS’s distance learning task force coordinated across multiple districts to develop distance learning curricula and lessons for grades K–12 and for supporting professional development for staff.
-One KCSOS staff member shared: “We worked as a conglomerate, both inside of [Kern] and with some other county offices to create instructional materials that are online so that no one district had to create all their own materials.”
+One KCSOS staff member shared: “We worked as a conglomerate, both inside of [Kern] and with some other county offices to create instructional materials that are online so that no one district had to create all their own materials.”11 These learning resources have been made publicly available by the California Collaborative for Educational Excellence.12

 The KCSOS task forces drew on the resources of all 47 districts as well as higher education institutions in the county.
 For example, California State University, Bakersfield offered countywide training for the learning management system (LMS) Canvas because the university had adopted the platform prior to the pandemic.
 In addition to leveraging public education resources, this coordination with higher education institutions encouraged vertical alignment from K–12 to college.
 Most students who attend a university in Kern County will now have experience using the same LMS they will encounter in local colleges.